4zer0day/AR/README.md

 ![](images/BlenderSetting2.JPG)

-11) That's how to create Megumi
+11) That's how to create Megumi pmx to fbx

 ![](images/icon_1.png)